mattermost/docs/source/configure/configuration-settings.rst

 *Available in legacy Enterprise Edition E20*

+This setting isn't available in the System Console and can only be set in ``config.json``.

 The number of replicas to use for each post index.
 If this setting is changed, it only applies to newly-created indexes.
 To apply the change to existing indexes, purge and rebuild the index after changing this setting.
-This setting can only be changed from ``config.json`` file, it cannot be changed from the System Console user interface.

 +---------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"PostIndexReplicas": 2`` with numerical input.        |